 Taking care of a loved one can be hard work.
-When looking to hire a caregiver, families should consider experience, credentials, licensing, references and personality.
+When looking to hire a caregiver, families should consider caregiver interview questions that highlight their experience, credentials, licensing, references and personality.

-When interviewing a caregiver, start with general questions to get a sense of who the caregiver is, then gradually dive into experience and exploring different situations.
+When thinking of questions to ask, start general and work your way through their experience and how they would handle different situations.
 A variety of questions will allow you to get a well-rounded view of the candidate.

 - If I talked to your past employers, what is one strength they would share about you?
 One weakness?

 - Tell me about a time when you made a mistake or failed at a past job.
 How did you handle it?

 - What is the biggest thing you’ve learned from your past jobs?